D.C. announces first four cases of omicron variant

 - A woman who traveled to Maryland during the Thanksgiving holiday.
 She was fully vaccinated, but it was not known whether she had received a booster shot.

 - A man who is not known to have traveled.
-He was fully vaccinated, but it was not known if he had received a booster shot.
+He was fully vaccinated, but it was not known whether he had received a booster shot.

 - A woman who had been to Virginia during the holiday.
 She had been fully vaccinated but it was not known whether she had received a booster shot.